code-kern-ai/refinery-python-sdk/README.md

 file_path = "my/file/path/data.json"
 upload_was_successful = client.post_file_import(file_path)
 ```

+We use Pandas to process the data you upload, so you can also provide `import_file_options` for the file type you use.
+Currently, you need to provide them as a `\n`-separated string (e.g. `"quoting=1\nsep=';'"`).
+We'll adapt this in the future to work with dictionaries instead.

 Alternatively, you can `kern push <path-to-your-file>` via CLI, given that you have provided the `secrets.json` file in the same directory.